TheRealGeneParmesan/Work-Day-Scheduler/README.md

 Jquery Event Planner

-In this javascript/Jquery project I am creating a daily planner that will update me in realtime on the exact day and time.
+In this JS/Jquery project I am creating a daily planner that will provide me with an updated planner based on the day and time.

-My planner will also provide a color coated schedule for each hour of the day.
+My planner provides a color coated schedule for each hour of the day.

 When an event/hour has passed, that hourly block of the planner will be greyed out.

-When it is the current time of the event/hour, that hourly block will be red indicating that the hour is in progress.
+When it's the current time of the event/hour, that hourly block will be red indicating that the hour is in progress.

 For future blocks of time, each block will be color coded green.